Common antibiotic significantly reduces child deaths across Africa

 (CNN)Giving the antibiotic azithromycin twice a year to young children in sub-Saharan Africa reduced childhood deaths by 13.5%, a new study has shown.

-Large-scale distribution of the drug could save millions of lives in a region where one in nine children dies before age 5, according the United States Agency for International Development.
+Large-scale distribution of the drug could save millions of lives in a region where one in nine children dies before age 5, according to the United States Agency for International Development.

 The study, published Wednesday in The New England Journal of Medicine, looked at 1,355 randomly assigned communities in three countries spanning the continent: Malawi, Niger and Tanzania.